 Caries management protocols for children further refine the decisions concerning individualized treatment and treatment thresholds based on a specific patient's risk levels, age, and compliance with preventive strategies (Tables 4, 5, 6).
 Such protocols should yield greater probability of success and better cost effectiveness of treatment than less standardized treatment.
-Additionally, caries management protocols free practitioners of the necessity for repetitive high level treatment decisions, standardize decision making and treatment strategies,36-38 eliminate treatment uncertainties, and guarantee morecorrect strategies.39
+Additionally, caries management protocols free practitioners of the necessity for repetitive high level treatment decisions, standardize decision making and treatment strategies, 36-38 eliminate treatment uncertainties, and guarantee more correct strategies.
+39

-Content of the present caries management protocol is based on results of clinical trials, systematic reviews, and expert panel recommendations that give better understanding to, and recommendations for, diagnostic, preventive, and restorative treatments.
-The radiographic diagnostic guidelines are based on the latest guidelines from the American Dental Association (ADA).40 Systemic fluoride protocols are based on the Centers for Disease Control and Prevention's (CDC) recommendations for using fluoride.29 Guidelines for the use of topical fluoride treatment are based on the ADA's Council on Scientific Affairs' recommendations for professionally-applied topical fluoride,41 the Scottish Intercollegiate Guideline Network guideline for the management of caries in pre-school children,42 a Maternal and Child Health Bureau Expert Panel,43 and the CDC's fluoride guidelines.29 Guidelines for pit and fissure sealants are based on ADA's Council on Scientific Affairs recommendations for the use of pit-and-fissure sealants.44 Guidelines on diet counseling to prevent caries are based on 2 review papers.^{45,46} Guidelines for the use of xylitol are based on the AAPD's oral health policy on use of xylitol in caries prevention,32 a well-executed clinical trial on high caries-risk infants and toddlers,47 and 2 evidence-based reviews.48,49 Active surveillance (prevention therapies and close monitoring) of enamel lesions is based on the concept that treatment of disease may only be necessary if there is disease progression,50 that caries progression has diminished over recent decades,51 and that the majority of proximal lesions, even in dentin, are not cavitated.52
+Content of the present caries management protocol is based on results of clinical trials, systematic reviews, and expert panel recommendations that give better understanding of and recommendations for diagnostic, preventive, and restorative treatments.
+The radiographic diagnostic guidelines are based on the latest guidelines from the American Dental Association (ADA).
+Systemic fluoride protocols are based on the Centers for Disease Control and Prevention's (CDC) recommendations for using fluoride.
+Guidelines for the use of topical fluoride treatment are based on the ADA's Council on Scientific Affairs' recommendations for use of fluoride toothpaste in young children and professionally applied and prescription strength home-use topical fluoride, 42 and the CDC's fluoride guidelines.
+Guidelines for pit and fissure sealants are based on the ADA's Council on Scientific Affairs recommendations for the use of pit-and-fissure sealants.
+Guidelines on diet counseling to prevent caries are based on two review papers.
+44,45 Guidelines for the use of xylitol are based on the AAPD's oral health policy on use of xylitol in caries prevention, a wellexecuted clinical trial on high caries-risk infants and toddlers, 46 and two evidence-based reviews.
+47,48 Active surveillance (prevention therapies and close monitoring) of enamel lesions is based on the concept that treatment of disease may only be necessary if there is disease progression, 49 that caries progression has diminished over recent decades,50 and that the majority of proximal lesions, even in dentin, are not cavitated.

-Other approaches to the assessment and treatment of dental caries will emerge with time and, with evidence of effectiveness, may be included in future guidelines on caries risk assessment and management protocols.
-For example, there are emerging trends to use calcium and phosphate remineralizing solution to reverse dental caries.53 Other fluoride compounds, such as silver diamine fluoride54 and stannous fluoride55, may be more effective than sodium fluoride for topical applications.
-There has been interest in antimicrobials to affect the caries rates, but evidence from caries trials is still inconclusive.56 However, some other proven methods, such as prescription fluoride drops and tablets, may be removed from this protocol in the future due to attitudes, risks, or compliance.^{57,58}
+Other approaches to the assessment and treatment of dental caries will emerge with time and, with evidence of effectiveness, may be included in future guidelines on caries-risk assessment and management protocols.
+For example, there are emerging trends to use calcium and phosphate remineralizing solution to reverse dental caries.
+Other fluoride compounds, such as silver diamine fluoride and stannous fluoride, may be more effective than sodium fluoride for topical applications.
+There has been interest in antimicrobials to affect the caries rates, but evidence from caries trials is still inconclusive.
+55,56 However, some other proven methods, such as prescription fluoride drops and tablets, may be removed from this protocol in the future due to attitudes, risks, or compliance.
+57,58